analog-nico/passport-pinterest/README.md

 ## Change History

+- v0.1.0 (2015-09-28)
+    - Verified successfully that the authentication is working
+    - No code changes
 - v0.0.1 (2015-09-26)
     - Alpha release for people who want to help finding the bug mentioned at the top